On this page

 Who can take part?

-Our courses are available to adults (aged 18+) registered with a GP in County Durham and Darlington, Teesside and most of North Yorkshire, who:
+Our service is for people aged 18+ who are registered with a GP in County Durham, Darlington, Teesside and (most of) North Yorkshire, York and Selby.

-- are stressed by parenting or caring for someone with mental ill health or a learning disability.
+- You are stressed by parenting or caring for someone with mental ill health or a learning disability

 What is a mindfulness course like?